MERA-Evaluation/MERA/README.md

 ## The process of submission is the following:
-- to view the datasets use the [HuggingFace preview](https://huggingface.co/datasets/ai-forever/MERA/viewer/ruethics)  or run the prepared [instruction](./examples/instruction.ipynb);
+- to view the datasets use the [HuggingFace preview](https://huggingface.co/datasets/ai-forever/MERA/viewer/ruethics);
 - clone MERA benchmark [repository](https://github.com/MERA-Evaluation/MERA) with submodules using the following code:

 ```bash